Walter D. Scott

 Professor - Director of Clinical Training

-Personality science and assessment; Depression; Cognitive self regulation in personality and psychopathology (e.g., self-efficacy; goals, values); Depression and resiliency in American Indian Youth
+Personality science and assessment; Depression; Cognitive self regulation (e.g., self-efficacy; goals, values) in prospective memory, personality and psychopathology; Depression and resiliency in American Indian Youth

 Primary Program: Clinical Psychology